 If there’s one thing dog lovers recognize, it’s that our best animal friends — while very different from us — are strikingly similar to people in many ways.
-A case of the blues, and even outright depression, is but one more malady we share.
-As humans, we can rationalize our feelings, try to understand them, and seek a way out.
-Our dogs aren’t so lucky.
-They often need our help, and our love and involvement, to break out of the cycle.
+A case of the blues, and even outright depression, is but one more malady we have in common with our dogs.

-Every dog has lazy or bored days–and friends and family may be convinced that nothing more serious than that is at issue.
+Every dog has lazy or bored days, and friends and family may be convinced that nothing more serious than that is at issue.
 But you can tell when your own best friend is showing signs of a deeper problem.

-Signs of depression include:
+Signs of depression may include:

 - Excessive sleep